-Cost of sales in the three and six months ended March 31, 2024 increased compared to the prior year periods primarily due to the increase in the number of lots sold.
-Cost of sales related to tract sales and other revenues was \$25.5 million in both the three and six months ended March 31, 2023.
+Cost of sales in the three months ended December 31, 2024 decreased compared to the prior year period primarily due to the decrease in the number of lots sold.

 Each quarter, we review the performance and outlook for all of our real estate for indicators of potential impairment and perform detailed impairment evaluations and analyses when necessary.
-As a result of this process, no impairment charges were recorded in the three and six months ended March 31, 2024.
-In the three and six months ended March 31, 2023, we recorded non-cash impairment charges of \$19.4 million.
-In the three and six months ended March 31, 2024, land purchase contract deposit and pre-acquisition cost write-offs related to land purchase contracts that we have terminated or expect to terminate were \$0.2 million and \$0.4 million, respectively, compared to \$0.9 million and \$3.3 million in the prior year periods.
+As a result of this process, no impairment charges were recorded in the three months ended December 31, 2024 and 2023.
+In the three months ended December 31, 2024, land purchase contract deposit and pre-acquisition cost write-offs related to land purchase contracts that we have terminated or expect to terminate were \$1.1 million compared to \$0.2 million in the prior year period.

 We capitalize interest costs throughout the development period (active real estate).
 Capitalized interest is charged to cost of sales as the related real estate is sold to the buyer.
-Interest incurred was \$8.2 million and \$16.3 million in the three and six months ended March 31, 2024 compared to \$8.2 million and \$16.4 million in the prior year periods.
-Interest charged to cost of sales was 2.6% of total cost of sales (excluding impairments and land option charges) in both the three and six months ended March 31, 2024 compared to 2.3% and 2.6% in the prior year periods.
+Interest incurred was \$8.3 million in the three months ended December 31, 2024 compared to \$8.1 million in the prior year period.
+Interest charged to cost of sales in the three months ended December 31, 2024 was 1.8% of total cost of sales (excluding impairments and land option charges) compared to 2.6% in the prior year period.